MarcoKl99/C-string-lib/README.md

 - `str_length`: Get the length of a given String
 - `str_copy`: Copy a string from a source to a destination
+- `str_concat`: Concatenate two strings and write the result into a buffer (and check against buffer overflow)

 ## How to build 🏗️